Alex I Askaroff

 Two partners, N. S. Perkins and William Mack, used the 1863 'Mach Patent' to set up sewing machine parts production.
 Towards the end of the American Civil War the Domestic Sewing Machine Company was formed.
 Their first complete sewing machine was made in 1864.

-When they did make their first complete sewing machines the first domestic sewing machines used an open-ended shuttle much like the Weed machines of the period, possibly under licence.
+When they did make their first complete sewing machines the machines used an open-ended shuttle much like the Weed machines of the period, possibly under licence.

 During their height the Domestic Sewing Machine Co made sewing machines for themselves and Grover & Baker.
 They also made typewriters and sewing machines for Williams & Co, New York.